On the Lot: Weeks 2–4

 On the Lot was reduced to one episode per week beginning June 5, only appearing on Tuesdays.
 This move has been said to "cut production costs."

 For weeks 2–4, five of the remaining 15 contestants were selected to screen a short no longer than three minutes, filmed in five days; however, it has been disputed whether or not this is in fact true, as these films were the "personal submission films" from the auditions (which were passed off as new films without comment).
-The one of the five with the least audience votes was eliminated.
+The contestant of the five with the least audience votes was eliminated.
 The results were shown on the next week's episode, while the next set of five films were screened.

 In week three, three of the five contestants from who showed films in week two were declared safe.
 Trever James and Hilary Graham had to wait until the end of the show to see who would be eliminated.
 In week four, the five contestants who showed films in week three were told, at the start of the show, who had been eliminated.

-Joining regular judges Carrie Fisher and Garry Marshall, were Shia LaBeouf and Michael Bay for week two, David Frankel for week three, and Wes Craven for week four.
+Joining regular judges Carrie Fisher and Garry Marshall, were Michael Bay for week two, David Frankel for week three, and Wes Craven for week four.